Weekends BBQ and Catering

 - Brisket Jalepeno Popper (1/2 lb)

-A Texas sized Jalepeno loaded with chopped brisket and cream cheese wrapped with thick cut bacon and glazed with our sweet rib rubOut of stock
+A Texas sized Jalepeno loaded with chopped brisket and cream cheese wrapped with thick cut bacon and glazed with our sweet rib rub$12.00

 - Smoked Pepper Chicken Wings